Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 Plotline: Scoton Productions / ITC • UK Transmissions by Simon Coward and Alan Hayes

-All timings given on this page relate to the Blu-ray edition of this episode
+All timings given on this page relate to the Blu-ray editions of this episode

 Back to Programmes Index • Forward to The Smile Behind the Veil